Weak averaging principle for multiscale stochastic dynamical systems driven by stable processes

 \section{Introduction.}

-The multiscale stochastic dynamical systems arise widely in various areas \cite{GA, GA1,JA, MK}.
+Multiscale stochastic dynamical systems arise widely in various areas \cite{GA,GA1,JA,MK,Huang,Huang23}.
 Finding a coarse-grained model that can effectively characterize the asymptotic behavior of such systems has always been an active research field.
-The multiscale stochastic dynamical systems driven by Gaussian noises were originally studied by Khasminski \cite{KR}.
-Later on, Stroock et al. \cite{SD} and Pardoux et al. \cite{EP} verified the relatively weak compactness of slow components by different approaches, one is martingale method and the other is to construct a corrector by utilizing the Poisson equation.
+Multiscale systems driven by Gaussian noises were originally studied by Khasminski \cite{KR}.
+Later on, Stroock \cite{SD}, Pardoux \cite{EP} and their collaborators verified the relatively weak compactness of slow components.
+The former used the martingale approach while the latter used the method of correctors which were constructed via Poisson equations.
 Then, E et al. \cite{WE} showed the weak and strong convergence results by using the heterogeneous multiscale method.
-Recently, Cerrai et al. \cite{SM} extended the averaging principles to infinite dimensional case, while Hairer et al. \cite{MHL} investigated a multiscale system driven by fractional Brownian motion.
-R\"ockner et al. \cite{Rock, Rock11} figured out the sharp rates, normal derivations and the functional central limit theorem for multiscale stochastic dynamical systems.
+Recently, Cerrai and Freidlin \cite{SM} extended averaging principles to the infinite dimensional case, and Hairer and Li \cite{MHL} investigated a multiscale system driven by fractional Brownian motion.
+R\"ockner et al. \cite{Rock} figured out sharp rates, normal derivations, and functional central limits for different multiscale stochastic systems with Brownian noises.

-However, random fluctuations are often non-Gaussian in nonlinear systems.
-The multiscale dynamical systems driven by stable L\'evy noises have also been studied by some authors.
-To name a few, in \cite{bg} Bao et al. illustrated that their limit process is a solution of either a stochastic partial differential equation (SPDE) or an SPDE with switching.
-In \cite{YZ}, the first author and the collaborators combined the averaging principles with the stochastic filtering problems and showed the convergence of filters.
-Sun et al. \cite{XS1} studied the strong and weak convergence order respectively.
-It is noteworthy that all the above results are based on the fact that the ratio of the time between fast and slow components in their systems is $O(1/\varepsilon)$.
-A natural and important question is: for the multiscale stochastic dynamical systems with homogenization terms in the slow components, how to obtain the corresponding averaged systems when the fast-slow ratio of the time is $O(1/{\varepsilon}^2)$ ?
+However, random fluctuations in nonlinear systems are sometimes non-Gaussian.
+A number of authors have studied multiscale dynamical systems driven by stable L\'evy noises.
+To name a few, Yin and his collaborators \cite{bg} discovered that a stochastic partial differential equation (SPDE) or an SPDE with switching arose as the limit of a multiscale system.
+The authors in \cite{YZ} combined averaging principles with stochastic filtering problems and showed the convergence of filters.
+The paper \cite{XS1} studied both strong and weak convergence with different rates.
+Notably, these results were all based on the fact that the ratio of time between fast and slow components is of order $O(1/\varepsilon)$.
+A natural and important question is: for multiscale stochastic systems with homogenization terms involved in slow components, how to obtain the corresponding averaged systems when the fast-slow ratio of time is of order $O(1/{\varepsilon}^2)$?

-More precisely, let us consider the following inhomogeneous multiscale system in $\mathbb{R}^{n+m}$:
+In this paper, we consider the following coupled multiscale system in $\mathbb{R}^{n+m}$: